 I gave my kid one color at a time, we worked on first the brown and then adding the yellows.
 If I was letting her paint a picture I’d probably just let her go wild, but because this is a gift I expect we will keep for a long while I helped her through it a bit more.

 For some young children, you can tell them you want the mane to be a pattern.
-Remind them the order of the colors (first brown, then orange, then yellow!) and that will help the mane turn out cute.
-Add a couple brushes of color at the end of the lion’s tale.
+Remind them the order of the colors (first brown, then orange, then yellow!) and that will help all the colors show Add a couple of brushes of color at the end of the lion’s tail.

-Even if the man turns out only in brown?
-The little lion will still be adorable and your guy is still going to love his kids Father’s Day gift idea.
+Even if the mane turns out only in brown?
+The little lion will still be adorable and your guy is still going to love his kids Father’s Day or Christmas gift idea.

 Use a paint pen to write the words “Dad: King of the Grill” on your apron.
 Or maybe you are writing “Grandpa: King of the Grill,” or “Uncle so and so, King of the Grill.”
-Trust me, he’s going to love it!
+He’s going to love it!

 “King Of The Grill Lion Handprint” BBQ Apron Directions